voxeet/voxeet-sdk-ios/README.md

 ### `statusUnsubscribe`
-Unsubscribes from status updates [notifications](#Events) for the specified conference.
+Unsubscribe from status updates [notifications](#Events) for the specified conference.

 #### Parameters
 -   `conferenceID` **String** - The ID of the conference whose status events you want to unsubscribe from (also compatible with conference alias).